fg-inet/5g-qoe-awareness/README.md

   3. Right-click the inet4 project in project explorer and select "build project".
 This should compile the framework
   4. You can also compile the framework from console.
 To do that look at the INSTALL textfile you'll find in the INET folder.

-To run the simulation from IDE select an INI file from 5gNS folder (baselineTest.ini should be a safe first bet) in Omnet++ IDE and click the green run button.
+To run the simulation from IDE open an INI file from 5gNS folder (baselineTest.ini should be a safe first bet) in Omnet++ IDE and click the green run button.
 When the simulation starts a configuration can be selected.
 For the first run, I reccomend using the "baselineTestTemp" configuration which will start a simulation with 10 clients for each of VoIP, SSH, VoD, live video and file download applications.

 For questions contact Marcin: marcin.l.bosk@campus.tu-berlin.de